 Miners’ correlations with precious metals

-Stocks with higher correlations to precious metals will likely be more affected by the global indicators that influence precious metals.
+It’s crucial to understand which stocks are closely tied to precious metals and which aren’t.
+Stocks with higher correlations to precious metals will likely be even more affected by the global indicators that influence precious metals themselves.

-Yamana Gold’s correlation with gold has risen from a three-year correlation of ~0.74 to a one-year correlation of ~0.80.
-A correlation of ~0.80 means that ~80.0% of the time, Yamana Gold has moved in the same direction as gold in the last year.
+At the same time, price change predictability can be affected as precious metal prices rise and fall.
+If we look at First Majestic, for example, it’s correlation with gold dropped from a three-year correlation of ~0.71 to a one-year correlation of ~0.65.
+A correlation of ~0.65 means that ~65.0% of the time, First Majestic has moved in the same direction as gold over the past year.